-Ventricular premature depolarizations were noted in 3 dogs in the alpha_agonist+opioid group.
-This transient rhythm disturbance is not uncommon in dogs receiving alpha_agonists or inhalant anesthetics.
+Ventricular premature depolarizations were noted in 3 dogs in the alpha,agonist + opioid group.
+This transient rhythm disturbance is not uncommon in dogs receiving alpha2-agonists or inhalant anesthetics.
 One dog in the phenothiazine + opioid group showed transient ST depression that could have been due to cardiac hypoxia.
 All dogs recovered normally.

-To report suspected adverse drug events or for technical assistance contact Virbac AH, Inc. at 1-800-338-3659.
-Visit vet-us.virbac.com for product details.
-For additional information about adverse drug experience reporting for animal drugs, contact FDA at 1-888-FDA-VETS or online at www.fda.gov/reportanimalae.
+To report suspected adverse drug events, for technical assistance or to obtain a copy of the Safety Data Sheet (SDS), contact Virbac AH, Inc. at 1-800-338-3659 or us.virbac.com.

+For additional information about adverse drug experience reporting for animal drugs, contact FDA at 1-888-FDA-VETS or online at www.fda.gov/reportanimalae